garrypolley/garrypolley.github.io/_posts/notes/2015-11-12-midwest-io-recap.md

 watch the talks.
 My notes are only here to give you an idea of what I took away from each talk.
 Maybe they'll help you maybe they won't.

-(As videos come out I will update links to point to videos)

 # Day One - November 9th